With Cyanogen Dead, Google's Control Over Android Is Tighter Than Ever

 I was told that Google couldn't do that, because Android was Open Sores.

 Way I see it, the carrier problem isn't Google's responsibility.
 It's a market problem - vertical integration causing lack of customer fluidity.
 The carriers own the towers, the service, and also sell the phones.
-G
+GSM tackled the problem by requiring SIM cards, basically forcing all phones to be interchangeable between carriers.
+The U.S. doesn't have that so your phone is frequently tied to your carrier, giving them an unprecedented level of control over your phone.

 Re: (Score:2)